jamesmh/coravel/Docs/Scheduler.md

 - Other restrictions such as preventing a long running task from running again while the previous one is still active.

-> Under the covers, all scheduling is similar to cron.
-Using `EveryFiveMinutes()`, for example, will trigger only when the minute is 0, 5, 10, 15, etc.
+> Under the covers, scheduling is similar to cron.
+Using `EveryFiveMinutes()`, for example, will trigger only when the minute is 0, 5, 10, 15, etc. The same goes for second based intervals, like `EveryFiveSeconds()` - which would trigger on any second that is divisible by 5.

 ## A Few Samples